 After a 3-5 minute break, the second portion is the game time and will last approximately 30 minutes.
 Trainers will be overseeing game play to view player skills and techniques.
 Teams are fluid and may change weekly to allow players to participate in appropriate game situations.
+Games are played with four or five players from each team on the field.
+Substitutions are made so that all players receive an equal amount of playing time.
 All parents are encouraged to cheer positively and refrain from ‘coaching’ (giving directions) from the sideline.

 In addition, players are invited to attend a training session on Saturday mornings.
 This session is not mandatory but allows additional opportunity for players looking to play more soccer.

 All aspects of the program are intended to allow maximum ball touches for each player.
 The development of gross motor skill will be enhanced through activities including running, jumping, kicking and throwing.
 Skills emphasized will include dribbling using / identifying various parts of the feet.
 Basic passing skills will be taught and utilized in later training sessions.
 Ultimately, the program is designed to allow the players to develop the confidence and skills necessary to successfully and confidently navigate with a soccer ball at their feet.

 A size 3 ball is used in practice and the game and should be brought to each training and game session.

 To start the first and second halves, and following each goal, play is restarted with a kick-off in the center of the field.
 The home team kicks off to start the game and the away team kicks off to start the second half.
 Following a goal, the team scored upon kicks off.

 The Kick Off: